Loraria/TerminalMathGame/README.md

 # TerminalMathGame
 Want to challenge your mental math?
 Enjoy this randomized conversion and calculation prompt!

-Currently there is only conversion prompts!
+Currently there is only conversion prompts as this is still a work in progress!
 As soon as they are running without bugs I will add the calculation prompts.